jyothirmai93/AngryBird-S2/README.md

-# AngryBird-S2
+# angryBirdsStage2
-Inheritance, Images Update
+Angry Birds stage 2 with Class Inheritance and Images